 There appear to be no major commodity material constraints for terawatt-scale PV deployment through 2050.
 [In fact]Military aircraft production in the United States grew by one-to-two orders of magnitude between 1939 and 1944, highlighting the tremendous level of growth that is possible for commodity-based goods.

 In short, there are many constraints to powering the world with 100% clean energy but when it comes to solar, raw materials will not one of them.
+Even if we start seeing supply constraints, most of the materials in solar are easily recyclable (see: Will waste from retiring solar panels overrun our future landfills?)

 - Myths – Solar (smy).xlsx, Freeing Energy, tab mwh.13